Accumulated Mutations Create A Cellular Mosaic In Our Bodies

 A study published Thursday in the journal Science shows that our body's cells are a mosaic, with many subtle genetic variations.

 It's not news that that our cells pick up mutations as we age.
 Some skin cells morph into moles.
-And scientists have previously documented widespread genetic changes in cells in the skin, esophagus and in the blood.
+And scientists have previously documented widespread genetic changes in cells in the skin, esophagus and blood.

-And tumors start out as mutated cells.
+Tumors start out as mutant cells, as well.

-"But no one has really characterized this across many different tissues and across a great amount of individual," says Keren Yizhak.
+"But no one has really characterized this across many different tissues and across a great amount of individuals," says Keren Yizhak.
 She took that as a challenge as she started working as a postdoctoral researcher at the Broad Institute at MIT and Harvard.

 She and her colleagues tapped into genetic information from about 500 people, cataloging 29 different tissues.
-They found populations of mutated cells in just about everyone they studied.
+They found populations of mutant cells in just about everyone they studied.

 "The skin, the lung and the esophagus were the ones where we found the highest amount of mutations," she says.

-That makes sense because those tissues are always renewing themselves, and they're constantly bombarded with sunlight, in the case of skin, and other potentially damaging agents, like smoke in the lungs.
+That makes sense, because those tissues are always renewing themselves and are constantly bombarded with sunlight, in the case of skin, and other potentially damaging agents, like smoke in the lungs.

 Doctors are used to finding mutations in diseased tissue, namely tumors.
 But this discovery is different.